(Updated 10 April 2023)

 - Talk with your tantosha

-No matter what change or extension you make, you will need to enlist the help of your tantosha (or a representative of your new employer in the case of the JET beginning work with a third party) to request documents from your Contracting Organization, or to confirm with the Immigration Bureau that you have all the correct and necessary documents ready before you begin the application.
-If your tantosha has never aided a JET with these procedures, or they seem unclear of some step of the process, please have them contact the PAs.
+No matter what change or extension you make, you will need to enlist the help of your tantosha (or a representative of your new employer in the case of the JET beginning work with a third party) to request documents or information from your CO, or to confirm with the Immigration Bureau that you have all the correct and necessary documents ready before you begin the application.
+If your tantosha has never assisted a JET with these procedures, or they seem unclear of some step of the process, please have them contact the PAs.

 - Where can I find my Period of Stay?

-It’s written on both your Landing Permit (in your passport) and on your Resident Card (or Alien Registration Card).
+It’s written on your Residence Card (or Alien Registration Card).

 - Please, DO NOT ALLOW YOUR PERIOD OF STAY TO EXPIRE.

-It may take a month’s time to process your application, and then you must go receive your card in person wherever you designated to pick it up in your application once you receive the postcard to do so in the mail.
+If you are applying for your My Number card for the first time, it may take a month’s time to process your application, and then you must go receive your card in person wherever you designated to pick it up in your application once you receive the postcard to do so in the mail.
+If you are extending the validity of your My Number card, it can be completed on the same day of your visit to the local municipal office.

 Transferring Your Visa to a New Passport